ogngnaoh/reddit-sentiment-analysis/README.md

 - **Visualization**: Display sentiment analysis results using Plotly.
 - **User Authentication**: Implement user authentication with JWT.
 - **Deployment**: Deploy the application on Heroku.

-This README provides an overview of the setup and development process for the Reddit Sentiment Analysis Dashboard project.
-If you have any questions or need further clarifications, feel free to ask!